Criticizing Helvetica is one of the favorite pastimes of typographers: It’s bland. It’s overused. It’s inapt for most projects. All true.

 Yet they sort of miss the point.
 It’s like criticizing Star Wars because the visual effects are unrealistic.
 Or because the dialogue is wooden.
 Or because the plot is pinched from The Hidden Fortress.
-All true statements.
+All true as well.
 But so what?
 It’s still Star Wars.
 And like Star Wars, Helvetica will be with us for the foreseeable future.

 And don’t worry—no matter which alternative you choose, Helvetica will still be with us.